 La Isla is a high-end outdoor shopping village within the hotel zone but offers much more beyond popular brand name stores.
 Dozens of restaurants line the serene canal and present a gorgeous view of the sunset.
 Thai Lounge is one such restaurant with a spectacular lagoon setting.
 Take in the awesome panoramic views from the Ferris Wheel and visit the interactive Aquarium where the kids can observe exotic sea creatures and dolphins at play.

 Pirate Show & Dinner at Sea.
 Sailors of every age will become mesmerized when their ship encounters a pirate invasion.
 Both the actors and exquisite surf and turf menu make this sunset dinner cruise a delight.
-The show begins at 6:30 p.m. and last 4 hours.
+The show begins at 6:30 p.m. and lasts 4 hours.
 Tickets start at $70 USD; kids are half price, but book ahead online to save.

 Day Trips From Cancun

 - Snorkel with the gentle giants of the sea

 - From Marine Ferry Terminal At Punta Sam

 - Whale Shark tours offered from June 1 until mid-September